Distinct signatures of spinning PBH domination and evaporation: doubly peaked gravitational waves, dark relics and CMB complementarity: Spinning PBHs, their evaporation, and the background evolution

 The paper is organized as follows: in section \ref{spin-pbh}, we estimate the effects of including initial PBH spins compared to the non-spinning case in the background evolution, and in section \ref{ISGWBs}, the corresponding impacts in ISGWB are discussed.
 We use section \ref{section4} to study the possibilities of dark radiation, dark matter, and baryogenesis for particles emitted from initially spinning PBHs.
 Finally, we discuss our results and implications in section \ref{discuss}.
 We work with $c=\hbar = k_{\rm B}=1$ and also set the reduced Planck mass $\Mpl^2=(8 \pi G)^{-1} $ to unity, unless explicitly written.

-\section{Spinning PBHs, their evaporation and the background evolution}
+\section{Spinning PBHs, their evaporation, and the background evolution}

 It is well known that black holes (BH) evaporate via Hawking radiation, and the emitted particles exhibit a near thermal spectrum.
-The properties of emitted particles depend only on the specific characteristics of the BH, which, according to the no-hair conjecture, are its mass, angular momentum, and charge.
 For the case of a Schwarzschild (non-rotating and uncharged) BH, the horizon temperature is given by

 and the lifetime of a BH or the time scale of its complete evaporation can be written as,